Pandit Shree Ram Sharma metro station

-Pandit Shree Ram Sharma metro station (formerly known as Modern Industrial Estate metro station) is a station on the Green Line of the Delhi Metro and is located in the Jhajjar district of Haryana.
+Pandit Shree Ram Sharma metro station (formerly known as Modern Industrial Estate metro station) is a station on the Green Line of the Delhi Metro and is located in Bahadurgarh Border in the Jhajjar district of Haryana.
 It is an elevated station and opened on 24 June 2018.

-Pandit Shree Ram Sharma was born in Village Sarai Aurangabad just 3 km from Bahadurgarh city on Bahadurgarh–Beri Road.
+Etymology

+The station is named after the Indian freedom activist Pandit Shree Ram Sharma of Bahadurgarh (not to be confused with another freedom activist born in Uttar Pradesh Shriram Sharma), who was born on 1st October in Sarai Aurangabad village near sector-2 on Bahadurgarh–Beri Road 6 km west of this eponymous metro station.
+He was a follower of Mahatma Gandhi, participated in Gandhi's all five Satyagrahas during Indian independence movement, and launched the Urdu newspaper "Haryana Tilak" in 1923.